 Indigenous Rights Include Economic Rights

 While Indigenous Peoples in Canada have consistently asserted their economic rights, much of the current political and intellectual discussion on Aboriginal rights has focused narrowly on their ability to say ‘no’ to economic development.
-Ensuring equitable participation in and benefits from the modern economy – being able to say ‘yes’ to development – is just as important to the well-being of Indigenous Peoples.
+Ensuring equitable participation in and benefits from the modern economy – being able to say ‘yes’ to development – is just as crucial to the well-being of Indigenous Peoples across the country.

 In fact, many Indigenous leaders have publicly expressed the absolute need for control over local resource development as a means of battling the scourge of systemic, inter-generational poverty.
-Our perspective is that Indigenous leaders have shown time and again they’re more than capable of making the economic arguments.
-Canada Action only hopes we’re all able to listen to such arguments.
+Our perspective is that Indigenous leaders have shown, time and again, they’re more than capable of making strong and impactful economic arguments.
+Canada Action hopes that we’re all able to listen to such arguments, which is why we are dedicated to sharing the facts about Indigenous involvement in natural resource development and the benefits this brings to communities in need.

 UNDRIP